Import conversational text annotations

 To import annotations in Labelbox, you need to create an annotations payload.
 In this section, we provide this payload for every supported annotation type.

-Labelbox support two formats for the annotations payload:
+Labelbox supports two formats for the annotations payload:

 • Python annotation types (recommended)